OpenSciViz/cloud/README.md

   The c8-13 network is actually not setup with the tagged VLAN 100-300, it uses cloudbr0 with multiple IPs configured vi the iproute2-tools (not ifconfig-net-tools; see /etc/rc.local):

-    ip addr add 172.16.10.2/24 brd + dev cloudbr0
+    ip addr add 172.16.8.93/24 brd + dev cloudbr0

   The c8-14 network config. uses ifconfig scripts /etc/sysconfig/network-scripts/ifcfg-eth0.100,200,300 as described in the KVM docs., but all are assigned to the cloudbr0 bridge.
+Update: c8-13 will soon enjoy a similar VLAN config.

 1. Some host system configs. and /etc file edits that seem to improve the odds of success: